 When Pro-Abortion Choice Rhetoric Hurts

-I have been reading through Dave Sterrett's We Choose Life, an outstanding collection of stories from men and women who are dedicated to rescuing babies, mothers, and fathers from abortion.
+A few years ago, I had the opportunity to review Dave Sterrett's We Choose Life, an outstanding collection of stories from men and women who are dedicated to rescuing babies, mothers, and fathers from abortion.

-In the book, contributer Rebecca Kiessling writes about when, at the age of 18, she learned that she had been conceived out of rape.
+In the book, contributor Rebecca Kiessling writes about when, at the age of 18, she learned that she had been conceived out of rape.

 She writes: